pjobson/onion_omega2p_experiments/README.md

 	RSA host key for 192.168.3.1 has changed and you have requested strict checking.
 	Host key verification failed.

-To remove your key, either edit your known_hosts file or run:
+To remove your key, either edit your client's `~/.ssh/known_hosts` file or run.

 	ssh-keygen -R 192.168.3.1
 	ssh root@192.168.3.1